by Paul Andrew Powell

 When I say that I do not identify with any religion, I am saying, more specifically, that I reject power arrangements that ultimately shift attachment from the individual ego to the group ego, and/or its cult of personalities, real and imaginary.
 Let’s just say that I consider my sangha to be all of humankind.
 “If you see the Buddha on the road, kill him!” the Zen adage insists (but spare the Dalai Lama!).

 Overall, in this book you’ll find controversial ideas about the afterlife, the nature of consciousness, and much else, including both Buddhist and Christian metaphysics, consciousness and artificial intelligence, Hobbits as Buddhists, infinite games, free will and the authentic moral self, all concocted from a range of disciplines and offered in the spirit of playful engagement with some key issues of our time.

-Zen and Artificial Intelligence and Other Philosophical Musings by a Student of Zen Buddhism, by Paul Andrew Powell, Cambridge Scholars Publishing, available 1 July 2021, on the publisher’s website, Amazon, and other outlets: hardcopy (58.99 BPS), paperback (25.99 BPS), and Kindle ($9.99) editions.
+Zen and Artificial Intelligence and Other Philosophical Musings by a Student of Zen Buddhism, by Paul Andrew Powell, Cambridge Scholars Publishing, available 1 July 2021, on Amazon, and other outlets: hardcopy (58.99 BPS), paperback (25.99 BPS), and Kindle ($9.99) editions.